Vinesy/Chess/README.md

 # Chess
-Praticing my OO Design skills.
+Practicing my OO Design skills.

 The goal of this is to work things out in my head and come up with a simple OO design pattern for the game of chess.
 I will not be looking to web to try to copy or re-use any existing design paradigms.
 The game will have user input and hooks for visual components.
 It will probably be MVC heavy.
 There are no plans for having a computer based player at this time.